liferay/liferay-docs/userGuide/en/chapters/16-maintaining-a-liferay-portal.markdown

 ![Figure 16.x: Log levels can be dynamically changed at runtime, whenever you need to debug an issue. ](../../images/maintaining-log-levels.png)

 Be careful when you do this.
 If you set the log level to DEBUG somewhere near the top of the hierarchy (such as `com.liferay`, for example), you may wind up with a lot of messages in your log file.
-This could make it difficult to find the one you were looking for, and causes the server to do more work writing messages to its log file.
+This could make it difficult to find the one you were looking for, and causes the server to do more work writing messages to the log.

 If you want to set the log level for one of your own classes in a deployed plugin, you can register that class with Liferay so that you can control the log levels more easily, so long as your class uses Log4J to do its logging.